grannycart/by-sound-alone/index.md

 	* [Untitled Short Story (13k words)](./untitled-submarine-short-story.md)

 ## More information:
+**Update, May '23**: A major revision is nearing completion.
+The new version tightens up the story quite a bit (quantitatively, by about 20k words) and fixes some of the motivations of the central characters that nearly every test reader commented on.
+That is primarily to say that if you have stumbled on this page and are now considering reading this book, I urge you to hold off a few more weeks and wait for this revised (and potentially final) version to be published.
+The new version will also be under a Creative Commons license and will be free to download as an e-book.

 Above you can read a complete (120k+ words, 400+ pages) draft of a novel for free.
 It's about submarines.
 Not nuclear submarines, or modern submarines, or any kind of submarine that actually existed.
 It is about